 Determining Future Value of an Asset

 Baseball cards are usually valued on the underlying performance of the athlete on the field.
 Similarly, stocks are valued on the underlying performance of a company.
-The same logic can be applied to other asset categories such as owning a small business or real estate.
+Applying the same logic to other asset categories, such as owning a small business or real estate.

-Sometimes the underlying asset is related to a player’s off-the-field activity as well.
+Sometimes, the underlying asset is also related to a player’s off-the-field activity.

 My favorite player growing up was Mark McGwire.
 My best friend’s favorite was Barry Bonds.
 In the early 90s, we used to have passionate arguments about who was the better player.
 I’ll never forget the epic home run derby between the two in 1996.

 Being a St. Louis native, you can imagine my excitement when McGwire was traded from the Oakland Athletics to the St. Louis Cardinals in 1997.
 I still remember that day in late July when the trade happened.
-I was playing baseball at the school yard behind my house.
-My dad ran outside to let me and my friends know that the Cardinals had obtained McGwire.
+I was playing baseball in the schoolyard behind my house.
+My dad ran outside to let my friends know that the Cardinals had obtained McGwire.

 As a 14-year-old, that was the best day of my life up to that point.
-It sounds silly, but to have the player that you idolized traded to your team was amazing.
+To have the player that you idolized traded to your team was incredible.

-The 1998 season ended up being one of the most memorable in history with McGwire and Sammy Sosa of the Chicago Cubs dueling it out to break one of the most prolific records in all of sports- Roger Maris’ home run record of 61 set in 1961.
+The 1998 season ended up being one of the most memorable in history, with McGwire and Sammy Sosa of the Chicago Cubs dueling it out to break one of the most prolific records in all sports; Roger Maris’ home run record of 61 set in 1961.

-After a baseball strike in the early 90s, the 1998 season was believed to have officially brought baseball ratings back.
-And it was all happening a few miles from my house with the main character being my long-time idol.
+After a baseball strike in the early 90s, people believed the 1998 season officially brought baseball ratings back.
+And it was all happening a few miles from my house, with the main character being my long-time idol.

 Along the way, I had collected hundreds of Mark McGwire baseball cards and other memorabilia.
-I had every Starting Lineup (action figure) of McGwire from 1988 until his retirement.
-After he broke the home run record, he was thought to be a lock for the Hall of Fame.
+In addition, I had every Starting Lineup (action figure) of McGwire from 1988 until his retirement.
+After breaking the home run record, he was considered a lock for the Hall of Fame.

 While secondary to the memories, I couldn’t help but think about the value of the hundreds of cards and other memorabilia that I had collected over the years.
 How much would all of this be worth years down the road?

-Then, in an Enron-like collapse, all the sudden the epic collection that I had built was basically wiped out overnight.
+Then, in an Enron-like collapse, all of a sudden, the epic collection that I had built was wiped out overnight.
 Mark McGwire was accused of using steroids (or steroid-like supplements).
-Even though steroids were not banned from Major League Baseball at the time, they were an illegal drug.
+Steroids were illegal, though not technically banned from Major League Baseball.

-Mass hysteria ensued and any ballplayer with even the smallest connection to steroids was black-listed.
+Mass hysteria ensued, and any ballplayer with even the slightest connection to steroids was black-listed.
 This included McGwire, Bonds, Sosa, and hundreds of others.
 Even though McGwire and Sosa almost single-handedly brought baseball back in 1998, they were thrown under the bus and characterized as outcasts.

 Eliminating Emotions from Decisions

-When you get involved in a passion project it can be challenging to separate the emotion from the business aspect.
+When you get involved in a passion project, separating the emotion from the business aspect can be challenging.
 You hear this all of the time with real estate investors.
-Many investors are successful because they are able to take the emotion out of the decision making process.
+However, many investors are successful because they can take the emotion out of decision-making.

 Collecting baseball cards was like that as well.
 When you open a pack of cards and stumble upon a valuable card, it can be emotional to trade or sell it to someone else.
 That experience becomes a part of you.
-By trading away that card you are losing a small part of that memory.
-When you flip the page on your binder and see that card, it brings back a tiny piece of that joy you had when you got that card.
+You lose a small amount of that memory by trading away that card.
+However, when you flip the page on your binder and see that card, it brings back a tiny piece of that joy you had when you got that card.

 For months during our almost weekly trading sessions, my friend tried to get me to trade him this card.
 This was one of my favorite cards in my collection.
-At one point, my friend offered what was nearly triple the value of the card.
+At one point, my friend offered what nearly triple the card’s value was.
 I still said no and still have the card today.

 This is where the delicate balance between emotional value and financial value comes into play.
 Only the individual can determine what is more important, money or happiness.

-This taught me the importance of being able to distance myself from the emotion of work and business where possible.
-There are plenty of areas of life where it’s perfectly fine to choose the emotions of happiness over business.
-However, there are other areas where it’s important to separate your emotions from business decisions.
+My experiences taught me the importance of distancing myself from the emotion of work and business where possible.
+There are plenty of areas of life where it’s perfectly fine to choose feelings of happiness over the business.
+However, there are other areas where it’s essential to separate your emotions from business decisions.

-This happens a lot in my day job.
-There are often stressful situations that come up regarding personnel or high profile projects.
-Being able to keep my emotions separate from the business side is important.
+Separating from my emotions is an essential skill in my day job.
+There are often stressful situations regarding personnel or high-profile projects.
+Being able to keep my feelings separate from the business side is essential.
 It’s also important to know when it’s okay for my emotions to come into play.

 Life Lessons from Collecting Baseball Cards

 Approaching adults to negotiate sales took a lot of courage as a pre-teen.
-I’m sure I was ripped off at times, but it definitely gave me experience negotiating with strangers at a young age.
-Collecting baseball cards also helped me understand the risks involved with valuing future assets and has allowed me to better control my emotions in business situations.
+I’m sure I was ripped off at times, but it gave me experience dealing with strangers at a young age.
+Collecting baseball cards also helped me understand the risks involved with valuing future assets and better control my emotions in business situations.

-Therefore, even though the majority of cards in my prized collection are worthless, it’s tough to put a price on the life lessons I learned by collecting baseball cards.
+Therefore, even though most cards in my prized collection are worthless, it’s tough to put a price on the life lessons I learned by collecting baseball cards.